Science to Shape Our Food System

-When we study a farm, we’re not just looking at the soil — we’re measuring life in all its forms.
-From naming the bacteria and fungi living belowground to counting the insects, birds, and plants above it, we’re capturing how the whole system works together.
+When we study a farm, we’re measuring life in all its forms.
+From naming the bacteria and fungi living below ground to counting the insects, birds, and plants above it, we’re capturing how the whole system works together.

 These biodiversity measurements are key indicators of soil health and the ecosystem’s health as a whole.